-The AIP is operated in partnership between the Canadian Federal Government and 4 Atlantic provinces of Prince Edward Island, Nova Scotia, New Brunswick, and Newfoundland and Labrador.
+The Atlantic Immigration Pilot Program is operated in partnership between the Canadian Federal Government and 4 Atlantic provinces of Prince Edward Island, Nova Scotia, New Brunswick, and Newfoundland and Labrador.

 International graduates have 24 months post-graduation to apply for the AIP.